okfde/froide/README.md

 [![Build Status](https://travis-ci.org/stefanw/froide.png?branch=master)](https://travis-ci.org/stefanw/froide)

-Froide is a Freedom Of Information Portal written in Python using Django 1.4.3.
+Froide is a Freedom Of Information Portal written in Python using Django 1.5.
-The name comes from Freedom of Information (de).
-Also Froide sounds like Freude which is German for joy.

-It is used by the German FoI site fragdenstaat.de, but it is fully internationalized and written in English.
+It is used by the German and the Austrian FOI site, but it is fully internationalized and written in English.

 Docs
 ----

 [Read the documentation](http://readthedocs.org/docs/froide/en/latest/) including a [Getting Started Guide](http://readthedocs.org/docs/froide/en/latest/gettingstarted/).

+Froide is supported by the [Open Knowledge Foundation](http://okfn.org/).

 License